This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 Now here I am years later and I am an avid drinker if not an aficionado.
 And I enjoy it.
 There is nothing like that first sip of a nice dark roast first thing in the morning to get your eyes opened and start your day.

 According to Wikipedia, the history of coffee dates all the way back to the 10th century.
-Apparently Ethiopians have accounts of it use, but wide spread drinking appeared in the 15th century when its fame spread to Yemen, Middle East and Northern Africa.
+Apparently, Ethiopians have accounts of its use, but widespread drinking appeared in the 15th century when its fame spread to Yemen, Middle East and Northern Africa.

 Coffee contains caffeine (in case you didn’t know) and that little ingredient is quite powerful.
 It blocks a neurotransmitter called adenosine which then allows levels of other beneficial neurotransmitters like norepinephrine and dopamine to increase.
 As a result of those two powerhouses your brain can now function in a peak state leading to faster reaction times, better focus, improved memory recall and better overall cognitive functioning.
 Energy levels rise and for many coffee can even elevate mood.
 In fact, Harvard University found that 4 or more cups a day lowered depression by 20%.

 To read the rest of this story, head on over to BlackDiamondSocialClub.com